 Working in an office like many of us do, you’re likely to meet a lot of different people with a range of personalities.
 You’ll probably have a few work colleagues who you enjoy sharing your workspace with, and undoubtedly a few other co-workers who you don’t get along with.
-While every workplace is different, it’s uncanny that every office seems to have the same sort of characters.
+While every workplace is different, it’s uncanny that every office seems to have the same types of people.

 Have a think about the personality types in your office.
 You’ll probably be able to identify stereotypes such as the workaholic, the slacker and the office gossip.
 Well these exist in every office!
 Take a look at these five types of workers in every office and we’re sure you’ll be able to recognise each one.
 Or is one of them your label?!